pa4080/github-webhook-handler/README.md

 - `SSH_PRIVATE_KEY_PATH`: Path to SSH private key for private repos
 - `SSH_KEY_PASSPHRASE`: Passphrase for SSH key (if needed)

-Note: All repository-specific configurations should be placed in the `repos/config.json` file.
-See [app-repos.config.json](cci:7://file:///home/pa4080/git/webhook/app-repos.config.json:0:0-0:0) for an example configuration template.

 ## Security Considerations